Mago (song): Chart performance

 The song debuted at number 17 on Billboard's World Digital Song Sales and peaked at number 16 a week after.
 It debuted as well as number 46 on Billboard's K-pop Hot 100 for the week ending November 21, 2020.
 Then, it debuted at number 42 on Gaon Digital Chart for the week ending November 14, 2020.
-The song also placed at number 3 on the componing Download Chart and number 83 the week of the release of the song on the componing Streaming Chart.

 Music video

 On October 31, 2020, a sneak peek of the music video for "Mago" was shown during the group's online concert GFriend C:ON.
 The music video was then released on HYBE Labels' YouTube channel on November 9, 2020, along with the album.
 It was directed by Guzza of Lumpens, who previously directed the music video for their previous single, "Apple".